 Loyalty offer rewards – integration with CRM and marketing databases allows businesses to use the existing contact information and send customers relevant information - such as personalized offers - when relevant.

 Customers can reply to offers or respond to surveys, and embedded sharing links allow messages to be immediately forwarded to their personal networks.

-Sending marketing messages directly to mobile devices requires a solution that combines engaging content, and providing your audience with the ability to interact in a multitude of ways, with the capability to embed workflows into your communications.
-This allows for response, escalation and continued engagement on a mass scale.
+Sending marketing messages directly to mobile devices requires a solution that combines engaging content, and provides your audience with the ability to interact in a multitude of ways, with the capability to embed workflows into your communications.
+This allows for a response, escalation, and continued engagement on a mass scale.